From Ramadan markets to guided tours, here’s how you can make full use of the Holy Month.

 Ramadan in the UAE

 Experience the age-old tradition of the Ramadan Cannon Firing across Dubai’s iconic landmarks.
-As the sun sets and mosques call for prayer, cannons reverberate across the emirate, marking the end of the fast for the day.
-You can watch it live from various locations such as Burj Khalifa, Damac Hills, Dubai Festival City, Vida Creek Harbour and Wasl Avenue at Expo City Dubai.
-It’s one must-see if spending Ramadan in the UAE.
+As the sun sets and mosques call for prayer, cannons reverberate across the emirate, marking the end of the day’s fast.
+You can watch it live from various locations, including the Burj Khalifa, DAMAC Hills, Dubai Festival City, Vida Creek Harbour, and Wasl Avenue in Expo City Dubai.
+It’s a must-see if spending Ramadan in the UAE.

 GO: Visit www.visitdubai.com for more information.